Bhairavi-code/Know-Your-Weight-On-Planets-Mini-Project/README.md

 ---

 📄 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is open-source and free to use for educational and personal purposes.

 🙌 Acknowledgments
 NASA and planetary science resources for gravity data